Doctoral internship in health service psychology

 - Intern will actively participate in the Behavioral Health Seminar and Rotation.

 - Interns will seek out research and enhance their knowledge about working in a multidisciplinary, integrated student health care system.

 - Interns will proactively learn about and gain awareness of the roles of providers of various disciplines within a multidisciplinary, integrated student health care system (e.g., psychologists, psychiatrists, social workers, physicians, dietitians).

 - Interns will display their knowledge through active and consistent participation in integrated health care activities including the behavioral health rotation and regular consultation with other multidisciplinary professionals in Campus Health Services.

 Accreditation status Accordion Closed

 NAU Counseling Services’ Doctoral Internship in Health Service Psychology is not currently accredited by the American Psychological Association.
-We are also not currently an APPIC member.
 However, as of July 1st, 2016 we were awarded an Internship Development grant from APA to further develop and expand our doctoral internship program.
-We currently have two doctoral interns on site for the 2017-2018 training year and submitted our application for APPIC membership on August 18th, 2017.
+We currently have two doctoral interns on site for the 2018-2019 training year and received APPIC membership on January 5th, 2018 (Program#1107).

-*Please note that our application for APPIC membership and/or our intention to seek APA accreditation does not guarantee successful achievement of accreditation.
+*Please note that our intention to seek APA accreditation does not guarantee successful achievement of accreditation.
 All questions regarding the accreditation process should be directed to the APA’s Commission on Accreditation: